rach-id/Web3j-OpenAPI-demo/README.md

 ## How to build

-To build the project, you get into the cloned project:
+To build the project, you clone the project:

 ```ssh
 $ git clone https://github.com/web3j/Web3j-OpenAPI-demo && cd Web3j-OpenAPI-demo